programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 #### Edge Lists

-An undirected edge list must contain three columns of data: a unique identifier for the edge, a source node (one of the workshops invovled), and a target node (another workshop invovled) for each edge.
+An undirected edge list must contain three columns of data: a unique identifier for the edge, a source node (one of the workshops involved), and a target node (another workshop involved) for each edge.
 Something like this:

 |edge.id|tail|head|
 |------|----|----|